 Welcome to the page of the study advisers.
 The study advisers are the first point of contact for students and prospective students of the school.
 They can give advice and guidance in a wide range of questions and problems.

 You can reach us during the open consultation hour, the telephone hour or by email.

-Open consultation hour: during the open hour, you are welcome to ask your questions.
+During the open hour, you are welcome to ask your questions.
 The open hour also serves as intake or introduction for a possible follow-up appointment.
 If necessary, you will be given instructions during the open hour how to make an appointment.
 If you are coming for the open consultation hour, please check yourself in at the Information desk, E-building ground floor.

-Telephone hour: if you are not able to come to the open hour, you can contact us during the telephone hour.
+If you are not able to come to the open hour, you can contact us during the telephone hour.
 For the contact by phone, please call the Information desk at 010-4081380.

 Email: you can send us an email for short questions.
 Please send an email from your student account and mention your full name and student number in your email.
 For general questions you can contact the Information desk.